When we avoid Orientalism, and go beyond the typical stereotypes, we get a more nuanced view of the Arab region – and we have more fun in our travels.

 But loudly proclaiming our ignorance is hardly endearing.

-When friends tell me “You have Victoria’s Secret in Cairo?,” they’re basically saying they were under the impression I lived in some kind of medieval backwater.
-Or, what’s stranger, that Arab women cannot want to be sexy.
+When friends tell me “You have Victoria’s Secret in Cairo?,” they’re basically saying they thought I lived in some kind of medieval backwater.
+Or, what’s stranger, that Arab women couldn’t possibly want to be sexy.

 And while we all learn as we go through life, sometimes it’s best to just absorb without commentary.